dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/10/16
+Another plugin is off the deprecations treadmill of throwing exceptions 🙄 in the latest IDE versions https://github.com/dkandalov/limited-wip 👈 #IntelliJ plugin to limit your work-in-progress.
+It comes with change size watchdog, auto-revert, and TCR mode.

 #### 2024/10/15
-For the benefit of anyone interested and as a reference for myself, here are some of the IntelliJ and related macOS settings I normally use [IntelliJ Settings](https://dmitrykandalov.com/intellij-settings) (updated today but not exhaustive).
+For the benefit of anyone interested and as a reference for myself, [here are](https://dmitrykandalov.com/intellij-settings) some of the #IntelliJ and related macOS settings I normally use (updated today but not exhaustive).
 Should I write more about the reasons for all the settings?

 #### 2024/10/14
 One random takeaway from [SoCraTes Belgium](https://socratesbe.org) is to really try [Last Edit Location](https://www.jetbrains.com/help/idea/navigating-through-the-source-code.html#find_cursor_edit) (cmd+shift+backspace) for #IntelliJ navigation.
 Although there must be a maximum amount of actively used shortcuts before they take too much brain power and distract you from the actual problem.